shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/IMG_2872.jpeg)

 Turns an ESP32 & an i2s chip into a remote battery powered 10-voice syntheiszer that responds over wifi using UDP.

-They're cheap to make ($28 each, bring your own lipo or USB battery).
+They're cheap to make ($25 each, bring your own battery).

-The idea is you can install a bunch of them throughout a space and make nice sounds controlled by a computer or phone.
+The idea is you can install a bunch of them throughout a space and make a version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled from a laptop or phone or etc.

 ## Putting it together